-Europa League: Who needs what to qualify?
+Europa League: who needs what to qualify?

 Group C

-• Napoli will seal a top-two finish if they win.
-They will clinch a round of 16 place as group winners if they win and the other game is drawn.
+• Leicester will finish first if they win, or if both games are drawn.
+Leicester will finish second if they lose and the other game is drawn.
+Leicester cannot finish below third.

+• Spartak will finish first if they win and Leicester do not.
+Spartak will finish second if both they and Leicester win, or if both games are drawn.
+Spartak will finish third if they draw and Napoli win or if both they and Napoli lose.

-• Legia will be confirmed in the top two if they win and Spartak do not.
+• Napoli will finish first if they win and Spartak do not.
+Napoli will finish second if both they and Spartak win.
+Napoli will finish third if both games are drawn, or if they lose and Legia do not win.

-• Leicester will be unable to finish in the top two if they lose and Napoli win, though they would still be able to finish third and qualify for the UEFA Europa Conference League.

 Group D

 • Frankfurt have clinched a top-two finish.
-They will seal a round of 16 place as group winners if they win or if the other game is drawn.
+They will finish first if they avoid defeat or if Olympiacos do not win.

-• Olympiacos will clinch a top-two finish if they win.
-They will be confirmed in second and enter the knockout play-offs if both they and Frankfurt win.
+• Olympiacos have clinched a top-two finish.
+They will finish first if they win and Frankfurt lose.

-• Fenerbahçe will be unable to finish in the top two if they lose, though they would still be able to finish third and qualify for the UEFA Europa Conference League.
-They will be confirmed in third place if they lose and Antwerp do not win.
+• Fenerbahçe will finish third and enter the UEFA Europa Conference League knockout play-offs.

-• Antwerp must win to stay in contention to finish second or third.
-They will still be able to finish second only if they win and the other game is drawn.

 Group E